 Summer of 1994 saw the club join the Aldershot and District Summer League and its Winter league the following year and the club has achieved much success.

-In 1996, the generosity of the National Lottery allowed the club to build a small wooden clubhouse (a basic shelter) to primarily house the electric controls for the recently installed floodlights on the two courts.
+In 1996, the generosity of the National Lottery allowed the club to install floodlights on the two courts and to build a small wooden clubhouse (a basic shelter) to primarily house the electric controls .

 The club was rapidly developing and in 2000 it was realised that the club would be unable to expand with access to only two courts and there was a feeling that members may be lost to other clubs with more courts and facilities.
 A committee was formed with the then Chairman Derek Langridge, Peter Elsing, Ken Smith, Sarah Hamilton and Mary Broughton to explore the feasibility of constructing two new courts.
 Derek drew the plans, Ken advised on various aspects of legal matters with which he was familiar, Sarah generally assisted with the process and also kept the minutes and Mary became Club Development Officer with the responsibility of obtaining grants, liaising with the trustees who owned the land we wished to use and organising the lease (after endless meetings with parties involved) of the chosen piece of land.
 Much fundraising work was then done by the committee, ably assisted by Sue Osborne who, in addition to her secretarial responsibilities, was also the Junior Co-ordinator.